btsimonh/chromosome-browser/README.md

 * Include or exclude kits (persons)
 * Different views (compact, by kit, ordered by segment)
 * You can save the webpage to your desktop and use the Chromosome Browser without Internet connection.
+* double click a segment to highlight all segments for that match.
+* right click to highlight all segments which overlap with that DNA kit.
+* right click to un-highlight all segments which overlap with that DNA kit.
+* Choose to hide segments not highlighted.

+Basically, you can now choose what kits you want to see easily, and interactively. e.g. I have a distant cousin who shares my great grandfather.
+Now I can choose to highlight segements whoich are common with them, and then choose to exclude segments which are common to my great grandfather's wife.

 ### CSV data formats